jeccec51/DogBreed_CNN/README.md

 I Personally use pycharm, for python projects, as their memory management is efficient.
 You can use any slandered python editor.
 If you are using pycharm, I suggest changing the virtual environment to the one we created recently.
 This can be done by File>Settings>Interpreter>Python Interpreter and then navigating to the newly created folder.
 Usually the environments are located at C:\Users\UserName\Anaconda3\envs\nameofnev\python.exe
 If every step is followed correctly the code will be loaded in Pycharm without any error.
 Refer the screen shot below for detailed steps
+(See to docx version of readme for figures)

 The dog breed classification data can be downloaded here https://www.kaggle.com/c/dog-breed-identification/data